benschwarz/rack-smoke/README.md

-= smoke-rack
+# smoke-rack

-Description goes here.
+Smoke::Rack allows you to expose Smoke sources and transcode them into JSON, XML or YAML.

+## What are the benefits?

+* Pluggable caching, cache remote web services and rely on your own infrastructure
+* Join Smoke sources together, reinterpret them, then offer them as a simple web service

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.